 Related to this, it can be hard to supervise the use of smartphones.
 Sure, there are apps that parents can use to monitor traffic, but after a certain age, this might do more harm than good.
 Whether it is in random browsing, chatrooms, or simple communications with other students, students can get into trouble online with their smartphones, and the boundaries can be hard to define.
 While a smartphone is unlikely to make someone act completely differently, it provides options and opportunities for bad behavior which can derail an education.

-And finally, while there is the effect that smartphones can help students communicate easier, there is also an isolating effect to smartphones.
+And finally, while there is the effect that smartphones can help students communicate easier, there is also an isolating effect of smartphones.
 Why talk to the students nearby when one can talk to established friends or do things on one's phone?
 Overuse of smartphones can lead to a sense of social isolation being at college or high school is often meant to counteract.
 And it can even disconnect students from teachers, professors, and otherwise stable support systems.
 A school is an environment, and a smartphone might take people out of that environment.

 We have always debated how we should use our technology, and whether it is actually good for us.
 These debates have led to best practices and internal monitoring.
 As long as these problems persist, we will need to continue the debate.